Winning Pokemon Showdown

 Premise

 In Pokémon Showdown, you build a team of Pokémon and battle.
 In the 1v1 format, you bring three Pokémon and choose one for each battle.
-No switching allowed, so it’s pure strategic decision-making.
+No switching allowed, so it’s pure strategy.
 A game has two phases: choosing your Pokémon (left) and battling (right):

 choosing phase battling phase